Differentially private inference via noisy optimization: Introduction

 A sizable body of work is devoted to developing differentially private approaches for convex optimization in the context of empirical risk minimization.
 A first general optimization construction explored in the literature consists of perturbing the objective function so as to ensure that the resulting minimizer is differentially private.
 Representative work exploring this idea includes \cite{chaudhuriandmonteleoni2008}, \cite{chaudhurietal2011}, \cite{kiferetal2012}, \cite{jainandthakurta2014} and more recently \cite{slavkovicandmolinari2021}.

 A related idea that is closer to the methods studied in our work considers iterative gradient-based algorithms, where the algorithm employs noisy gradients designed to ensure differential privacy at each iteration.
-Many such empirical risk minimization algorithms have been proposed \citep{songetal2013, bassilyetal2014, wangetal2017, leeandkifer2018, iyengaretal2019, bassilyetal2019, balleetal2020}, often motivated by settings such as online problems \citep{jainetal2012, duchietal2018}, multiparty classification \citep{rajkumarandargawal2012}, Bayesian learning \citep{wangetal2015}, high-dimensional regression \citep{talwaretal2015,caietal2019,caietal2020}, and deep learning \citep{abadietal2016, buetal2020}.
-While most of the literature has focused on noisy stochastic gradient descent algorithms, we utilize full gradient evaluations at every iteration, similar to standard implementations in non-private statistical software.
-We note that many existing results cannot be directly applied to our setting \citep{bassilyetal2014,feldmanetal2020}.
-Moreover, even existing methods that use full gradient evaluations rely on different proof techniques \citep{caietal2019, caietal2020}, as we avoid truncation arguments by construction, allow unbounded input variables and parameter spaces, and can explicitly track the impact of potentially bad starting values.
+Many such empirical risk minimization algorithms have been proposed \citep{songetal2013, bassilyetal2014, wangetal2017, leeandkifer2018, iyengaretal2019, bassilyetal2019, balleetal2020, wang2018regression}, motivated by online problems \citep{jainetal2012, duchietal2018}, multiparty classification \citep{rajkumarandargawal2012}, Bayesian learning \citep{wangetal2015}, high-dimensional regression \citep{talwaretal2015,caietal2019,caietal2020}, and deep learning \citep{abadietal2016, buetal2020}.
+Typical theoretical guarantees for such noisy gradient-based methods are stated in terms of the expected sub-optimality gap, i.e., the distance between the objective function at the private randomized solution and the non-private optimal solution.
+As argued in Remark \ref{rem:opt_gap}, such statements imply weaker estimation error guarantees than the main results of our work; we need the stronger guarantees to construct valid confidence intervals.

+While most of the literature has focused on noisy stochastic gradient descent, we utilize full gradient evaluations, similar to standard implementations in non-private statistical software.
+Many existing results cannot be directly applied to our setting \citep{bassilyetal2014,feldmanetal2020}; moreover, even existing methods that use full gradients rely on different analyses \citep{caietal2019, caietal2020}, as we avoid truncation, allow unbounded input variables and parameter spaces, and explicitly track the impact of potentially bad starting values.
 We can achieve all of the above by considering locally strongly convex or self-concordant objective functions defining Fisher-consistent bounded-influence M-estimators.
 We believe that all of these points are important, as they make our methods work well under standard assumptions for non-private settings.